Geological and Planetary Sciences

 Ge 114 b.
 Mineralogy Laboratory.
 3 units (0-2-1); first term.
 Prerequisite: concurrent enrollment in Ge 114 a or instructor’s permission.
 Additional laboratory studies of optical crystallography, the use of the petrographic microscope, and optical methods of mineral identification.
 Instructor: Rossman.

 Ge 115 b.
 Petrology and Petrography: Metamorphic Petrology.
 9 units (3-3-3); second term.
 Prerequisites: Ge 114 ab.
 The mineralogic and chemical composition, occurrence, and classification of metamorphic rocks; interpretation of mineral assemblages in the light of chemical equilibrium and experimental studies.
 Discussion centers on the use of metamorphic assemblages to understand tectonic, petrologic, and geochemical problems associated with convergent plate boundaries and intrusion of magmas into the continental crust.
 May be taken before Ge 115 a.
 Instructor: Eiler.
-Given in alternate years; offered 2018–19.
+Given in alternate years; not offered 2019–20.

 Ge 116.
 Analytical Techniques Laboratory.
 9 units (1-4-4); second term.
 Prerequisites: Ge 114 a or instructor’s permission.
 Methods of quantitative laboratory analysis of rocks, minerals, and fluids in geological and planetary sciences.
 Consists of five intensive two-week modules covering scanning electron microscopy (imaging, energy-dispersive X-ray spectroscopy, electron backscatter diffraction); the electron microprobe (wavelength-dispersive X-ray spectroscopy); X-ray powder diffraction; optical, infrared, and Raman spectroscopy; and plasma source mass spectrometry for elemental and radiogenic isotope analysis.
 Satisfies the Institute core requirement for an additional introductory laboratory course.
 Instructors: Asimow, Jackson, Rossman.